Cleaning an RV Like a Pro

 First things first, empty out your cabinets.
 On long trips, you stock up on food and supplies.
 However, if you’re trying to clean everything out, the items will be in the way.
 Once the stuff is cleared out, start from the top of the vehicle.

-Work from Top to Bottom
+When Cleaning an RV Work from Top to Bottom

 Grab the duster and start cleaning.
 The best place to start is with the ceiling fans and vents.
 That way any dust that falls will be cleaned up as you work your way down.
 Use a broom to wipe any cobwebs away.